Taking the Kids After Disney Parks Reopening

 To book a 2020 Disney World Trip: Disney World resumed 2020 ticket sales and Disney Resort hotel reservations.
 All based upon availability, as the Disney World resort hotels reopen in phases.
 Get Away Today currently offers a $100 Disney World package booking bonus.

 To book a 2021 Disney World Trip: Guests are currently able to reserve and purchase new Disney Resort hotel packages, theme park tickets and make their park reservations for arrivals starting in 2021.
 Park reservation availability can be viewed online before you purchase tickets.
 I highly recommend working with a trusted Disney World travel agent like Get Away Today, and they are currently taking reservations for WDW 2021.

 New Disney World Protocols and Guidelines

 Field inspections have taken place to see how the theme parks will be able to uphold these new safety protocols.
-The theme park guidelines will be submitted to the Florida governor for approval before they can move forward.
+The theme park guidelines were submitted to the Florida governor for approval before they could move forward.
 Announced protocols for Disney World include facial coverings, hand washing and sanitation locations, physical distancing measures and limited contact enhancements.

 During this initial reopening phase at Walt Disney World, certain attractions will not be open.
 Makeovers (like Bibbidi Bobbidi Boutique), character meet ‘n greets, play areas, fireworks, and nighttime spectaculars are not returning right away.
 Parades, some indoor shows and performances and other attractions that draw large audiences will also not be available.
 Signs and online materials will be available to inform guests of these new guidelines and changes.